SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 9. Click **Save** to create and open the dashboard.

-You have created a dashboard, in step 6 you will learn how to add widgets.
+You have successfully created a customized dashboard.

 Go to the [Working with dashboards](/cockpit/working-with-dashboards/) for more on how to share, edit, copy, and delete dashboards.

-### Step 5: Working with reports
+### Step 5: Create a report

 Reports enable you to track applications, alarms, assets, and other data in a dashboard layout.
 Reports are global dashboard pages, regardless of the [asset hierarchy](/cockpit/managing-assets/#asset-hierarchy).
-To work with reports you may need to check if you meet the [requirements](/cockpit/reports/) first.
+To work with reports, check if you meet the [requirements](/cockpit/reports/) first.

 ![Reports](/images/users-guide/cockpit/cockpit-reports-list.png)

 #### Creating a report

-1. Click **Add report** in the top menu bar to open the **Add report** dialog.
+1. Click **Add report** in the top menu bar to open the **Add report** dialog window.
   <br>![Add report](/images/users-guide/cockpit/cockpit-report-add.png)<br>
 2. In the **Menu label** field, enter a name for the report and optionally provide a description below.
 3. Select **Show in navigator** if you want the report to be displayed in the navigator.
 Select the position of the report in the navigator.
 Depending on the value it will be positioned relative to the existing items.
 If for example "Home" has the value "10000" it will be positioned above "Home", if the value is "10001" or higher.
-4. In the **Layout** section you can select a theme for the report (one of "Light", "Dark", "Transparent" or "Branded") and a default header style for the widgets (one of "Regular", "Border", "Overlay", or "Hidden").
+4. In the **Layout** section you can select a theme for the report (for example, "Light", "Dark", "Transparent" or "Branded") and a default header style for the widgets (for example, "Regular", "Border", "Overlay", or "Hidden").
 Moreover, you can change the default widget margin (default value is 15 px).
 If you enable the option **Translate widget titles if possible**, the widget title will be translated every time the language is changed.
 Note that the widget titles will be translated only if a valid translation is available.
 Click **Save** to create the report and add it to the report list.